In this guide, we compare the main types of tourism – what they are, and differences between them.

 – Tourism service/product providers maximizing financial gain as a primary goal (usually by servicing as many customers as possible, or by maximizing profits)

-– Tourism consumers having recreation, experience, and individual needs as a primary goal
+– Tourism consumers having recreation, experience, and individual needs and wants as a primary goal

 – Large quantities of people usually buying the same standardized commercial tourism products and services, and primarily visiting the same tourism sites and destinations, or using the same tourism services